Erysimum: planting and care, plus the best varieties to grow

-The wallflower is one of the most generous plants any gardener can grow.
-It flowers from early spring and can linger long after Midsummer's Day and some forms are sweetly scented, too, their fragrance hovering somewhere between parma violet and mellow honey.
+Erysimum is one of the most generous plants any gardener can grow.
+Also known as wallflowers, erysimum flower from early spring and can linger long after Midsummer's Day.
+Some forms are sweetly scented, too, their fragrance hovering somewhere between parma violet and mellow honey.
 Some of our loveliest wallflowers are chameleons, with flowers that seem to shimmer between violet, butterscotch and brick pink.

 Erysimum ‘Ruston Royal’

 A robust wallflower cultivar with strong, woody stems and an upright habit.
 This wallflower flowers on long racemes, forming an evergreen bush.
 Spikes of light and dark mauve flowers that age to a paler lilac.
 Full sun and well-drained soil.
 Perennial.

 Multicoloured flowers that shimmer between brick-pink, butterscotch and violet.
 This wallflower was probably found in a garden owned by the Parrish family (close to Bath); it forms a large curtseying plant that billows over paths.
 Sweetly scented, with neat green foliage.
 Perennial.

 Erysimum ‘Bowles’s Mauve’

 This classic long-flowering mauve erysimum forms a tall, upright plant that stays erect.
 Longer-lived than many.
 A wallflower that deserves a place in every garden, but sadly not scented.
 Can set a little seed on rare occasions.
 Perennial.

 A spreading low wallflower with very narrow dark-green leaves.
 The flowers of this erysimum are a spangled mixture of pink, brick red and dark orange.
 It's sterile, so stays in flower for many weeks.
 Perennial.

 Erysimum ‘Apricot Twist’